 Those feelings can peak around Father’s Day, according to Sharon Martin, a psychotherapist in San Jose, who helps men and women experiencing infertility.
 “Father's Day is likely to trigger feelings of loss, sadness, hopelessness, and anger,” Martin said.
 “It's important to know these feelings are normal.”

 There are many ways to cope, however, said Crystal Clancy, an Eagan, Minn.,-based therapist who has worked with infertile couples and individuals for almost 10 years.

 Pay attention to signs if anger/irritability

 These two emotions often mask depression or sadness.
 Men are also more likely to use alcohol to self-medicate.
 They may also choose to throw themselves into work or other activities.

 “Men may put up a tough front when they are really hurting inside,” Clancy said.
-“Partners may then perceive that their husbands don't care, or that he isn't affected by the infertility due to this ‘brave face’.”
+“Partners may then perceive that their partners don't care, or that they aren't affected by infertility due to this ‘brave face’.”

 When you’re depressed, it’s easy to forget about sleeping, exercise, or diet.
 Proper sleeping habits and a nutrient-rich diet can help your body repair itself.
 Exercise boosts the amount of serotonin, the feel-good hormone in the brain.

 Talk with others

 Many men internalize their emotions, but having the opportunity to discuss feelings with friends, support groups, or professionals can help.
 Others who have experienced infertility can assure those who are struggling that they are not alone.